JackBPainter/portfolio-v2/src/markdowns/about.md

 I decided enough was enough and made the decision to drop it all and become a developer.

-I have just completed a 2-month agile full-stack development course with Kodiri where I predominately worked with JavaScript, React, Node, HTML and CSS.
-I made a Netflix clone, bill calulator and a messaging application whilst there and I am now planning to create a Tetris application using hook based functional components.
+and I am now planning to create a Tetris application using hook based functional components.

 When I'm not coding you'll find me playing about with my DSLR (any